trnghiaaa/GAI-Ass3/README.md

 These launch `main.py` without constructing the unsafe `& D:\A3_Game&AI...`
 command.
 The task route uses a VS Code `process` task rather than a shell task.

 After cloning or pulling these settings, run **Developer: Reload Window** once (or close all existing VS Code terminals) before using the configured run option.
-Existing terminals keep their previous environment.
-The folder name `A3_Game&AI` contains PowerShell's `&` operator, so the old unquoted absolute command cannot execute safely; `scripts/part1/run_part1.bat` remains an unaffected alternative.

-If the top-right triangle still prints a command beginning with an absolute `.venv\\Scripts\\python.exe` path, VS Code is retaining its old workspace choice.
-Open the Command Palette, run **Python: Clear Workspace Interpreter Setting**, then run **Developer: Reload Window**.
 The repository intentionally launches the plain `python` command and lets `main.py` perform the shell-safe `.venv` hand-off.

 ## Part I: Gridworld AI Lab